jiwei0921/SOD-CNNs-based-code-summary-/README.md

 10.A Simple Pooling-Based Design for Real-Time Salient Object Detection.
 (CVPR)
 The paper link is [here](https://arxiv.org/pdf/1904.09569.pdf).
 The code link is [here](https://github.com/backseason/PoolNet).
+11.An Iterative and Cooperative Top-down and Bottom-up Inference Network for Salient Object Detection.
+(CVPR)
+The paper link is [here](http://mftp.mmcheng.net/Papers/19cvprIterativeSOD.pdf).

 ### 2018
 1.A Bi-Directional Message Passing Model for Salient Object Detection.
 (CVPR)